husein14azimi/jwt/readme.md

 technologies used in the project:
 * RESTful apis
-* (authentication): jwt (as the authenticatoin backend) and djoser (for pre-written views and urls)
+* (Authentication): `jwt` (as the authenticatoin backend) and `djoser` (for pre-written `views` and `urls`)
+* (dev environment:) Visual Studio Code on Windows

 # creating this project, step by step:

-create a project named `core` and then rename the project to whatever you like. tenaming the project is easier than renaming the main application of the project.
+create a project named `core` and then rename the project to whatever you like. renaming the project is easier than renaming the main application of the project.

-**note:** in some code snippets, the full content of the file is typed; but in some cases (such as `settings.py`), only the code that should be modified is typed.
+**note:** in this doc, in each file's code snippet, the full content of the file is typed; but in some cases (such as `settings.py`), only the code that should be modified is there.

 #### editing the `core.settings`